 - The receiver or destination can be technically known as ‘decoding”.

-- It is rather required that the message should be clear, correct, significant developed in such a way that listeners, audience, and people are not misinformed from the interpretation and purpose.
+- It is rather required that the message be clear, correct, and significantly developed so that listeners, audience, and people are not misinformed from the interpretation and purpose.

 This has been a guide to Encoding vs Decoding.
-Here we also discuss the Encoding vs Decoding key differences with infographics and comparison table.
+Here we also discuss the key differences with infographics and comparison table.
 You can also go through our other suggested articles to learn more –